Sex Counselor & Therapist – Career, Salary & State Licensure

 Step 1b: Take Human Sexuality Coursework

-Regardless of which bachelor’s degree a future sex therapist chooses, taking human sexuality coursework is essential to cultivating the comfort and knowledge about sexuality required to become an effective counselor or sex therapist.
+Regardless of which bachelor’s degree a future sex therapist chooses, taking human sexuality coursework is essential to cultivating the comfort around and knowledge about sexuality required to become an effective counselor or sex therapist.
 In addition, AASECT certification for sex therapy requires a broad understanding of human sexuality issues, and the earlier one starts, the more prepared one will be when pursuing certification.

 Step 2: Earn a Master’s Degree, Preferably with Clinical Requirements and Psychotherapy Training (Two to Three Years)